whitneyburton/portfolios/students/1511/adrienne-domingus/20160429-adrienne-domingus-m3.md

 ## Peer Feedback

 "Working with Adrienne was an absolute pleasure.
 She epitomizes the ideal teammate: hard-working, collaborative, deeply intelligent, and with a positive attitude.
 She was never afraid to tackle difficult features, integrating javascript and other extensions while helping to teach her teammates along the way.
 She is so incredibly hard-working that I fear she may eventually suffer burnout, but assuming it continues to bring her joy, Adrienne will be an awesome developer." **-Scott Firestone**

+"Adrienne is a coding machine with a sense of humor to boot.
+I can honestly say that she is the most driven developer I have paired with and has the smarts to compliment her work ethic.
+Her red green refactor coding habits are excellent.
+She does not get caught up in ambivalence when writing tests or making them pass the first time around and has the refactoring skills to compliment her aptitude for production.
+My suggestion for Adrienne is to maintain her tenacity but exercise patience to write robust tests before diving in." **-Brian Rippeto**

 ## Feedback For Others